Jamal-Barkaji/GameEngine/README.md

 ## Build Instructions

-This project uses CMake, and requires SDL2, GLAD, glm, and Assimp installed
+This project uses CMake, and requires SDL2, GLAD, glm, and Assimp to be installed